 Accounts are considered delinquent after the 15th of each month and a late charge of \$40 will be assessed after a 2-day grace period.
 If the tuition is not paid per this agreement, your child's enrollment will be discontinued.
-Payments can be made by check to Harris Early Learning Center/AU or online at www.harriselc.org.
+Payments should be made online at www.harriselc.org.
 Parents with delinquent accounts will be notified by message or mail concerning their outstanding balance.
 Should accounts not be satisfied immediately, enrollment is relinquished, and the account will be sent to collections.
-There will be a \$36 fee for a check returned for non-sufficient funds.
-After two non-sufficient checks are received, payment must be made by money order, cashier's check or cash.